Free pre-registration for Music China 2024 is officially open

-At the same time, in order to focus on the diverse needs of audiences of different ages, Music China 2024 will launch Music Xtension, Silver Music Life Exhibition area, "Little Musicians" and other live activities.
+At the same time, in order to focus on the diverse needs of audiences of different ages, Music China 2024 will launch Music Xtension, Silver Music Life Exhibition area and "Little Musicians" and other live activities.

-With X Stage, Music Lab, MIDI Zone and other activities as the core, Music X exhibition area integrates innovative technology and cross-border life, broadens the boundaries of music, lowers the threshold of use, expands music consumer groups, explores new consumption scenarios, and helps brand communication.

-Silver Music Life Exhibition area will create an exclusive place with cultural flavor and entertainment function for many middle-aged and elderly friends in the Double Ninth Festival, a season rich in traditional cultural connotations.
-The exhibition area will set up silver musical instrument special exhibition area, public lecture forum, performance stage and other activities, and provide customized care services for silver audiences.

 At the same time, pre-registration for Music China 2024 has also been fully launched, and will be free for all oversea professional buyers.
 You can log on the official website to register for more exhibition information and exclusive benefits.
 In addition, the Chinese immigration authorities have announced a 144-hour visa-free transit policy.
-This policy not only enhances the convenience for international travelers but also underscores China's commitment to fostering cultural and economic exchanges through events like Music China 2024.
-If you want to know more about the 144-hour visa-free transit policy, please check the following website, https://en.nia.gov.cn/n147418/n147463/c156086/content.html.
+If you want to know more about this policy, please check the following website, https://en.nia.gov.cn/n147418/n147463/c156086/content.html.

 The above information is up to July 30, 2024, and the organizer reserves the right of final interpretation.